 - pollen, such as from plants, trees, and grass

 - dust mites

 - chemical irritants, such as cigarette smoke, perfume, or exhaust fumes

 People may develop COVID-19 symptoms if they come into contact with the SARS-CoV-2 virus.
-Experts think that the SARS-Cov-2 virus primarily spreads through close contact between people who are within roughly 6 feet of each other.
+Experts think that the SARS-Cov-2 virus primarily spreads through close contact between people who are within roughly

 They believe that it can spread through droplets in the air when a person with the virus coughs, sneezes, or talks.
 The virus may also spread if people touch a surface contaminated with the virus and then touch their face.